 Senate Aging Committee Leaders Remind Scam Victims of Claiming Deadline for Western Union Refund

-Deadline Extended: Individuals who fell victim to scams and paid via Western Union have until May 31 to file a claim
+Individuals who fell victim to scams and paid via Western Union have one week remaining to file a claim by May 31st

 Washington, D.C. — Following a joint investigation by the U.S. Department of Justice (DOJ), the Federal Trade Commission, and the U.S. Postal Inspection Service, Western Union agreed to pay $586 million and admitted to aiding and abetting wire fraud.
 The DOJ is now using that money to provide compensation to victims who were scammed and used Western Union services to pay con artists.

-U.S. Senators Susan Collins (R-ME) and Bob Casey (D-PA), the Chairman and Ranking Member of the Senate Aging Committee, are reminding those who lost money to a scammer and paid through Western Union that they must file their claim by May 31, 2018.
+U.S. Senators Susan Collins (R-ME) and Bob Casey (D-PA), the Chairman and Ranking Member of the Senate Aging Committee, are reminding those who lost money to a scammer and paid through Western Union that they have one week remaining to file their claim by May 31, 2018.

-“Each year, scammers take an estimated $2.9 billion from older Americans through scams and financial exploitation,” said Senator Collins.
+“Each year, scammers take nearly $3 billion from older Americans through scams and financial exploitation,” said Senator Collins.
 “While most, unfortunately, do not have the opportunity to get their money back, I am pleased that some will be able to take part in this settlement.
 I urge those who have fallen victim to scams and paid through Western Union to file their claim before the May 31 deadline.”